 The ABM Powerhouse was created to offer an alternative to traditional sponsorship models.
 It pursues ABM’s desire to level the playing field.
 It recognizes achievement regardless of scale and instead of sponsorship investment.
 It increases the quality and diversity of business opportunities and creates the story of the exceptional companies, communities, and decision-makers that make up the ABM Network.

 To be an ABM Powerhouse Member you must tick these 11 boxes:

 You must handle basic housekeeping stuff

-1. be an ABM Member who paid a full annual ABM Membership fee.
+1. be an ABM A-Lister who paid the full annual fee.

 2. be engaged and pursue your ABM goals with an extraordinarily high degree of professionalism.
 This means responding to your appointment requests promptly, not causing no-shows or last-minute cancellations, having a complete profile, and being clear when stating objectives for each event you attend.